Ice crackle collection

 With other names this glaze is called Snowflake Crackle, Fish Scale Crackle, Ice Crackle, Ice-like Crazing, and Tortoise Shell Crackle.

-It’s also funny as in ceramics the cracks are commonly called crazed and is considered a glaze defect when the clay body and glaze don’t fit well.
+In ceramics the cracks are commonly called crazed and is considered a glaze defect when the clay body and glaze don’t fit well.
 But when we make them purposely as an element of decoration, we call this crackle glaze.